newrizen/TerrasCapixabas/README.md

 - On Luanti, click on '+', 'Games' and download the default game 'Minetest Game'.

-- Download the folders from this repository and in the general '.minetest' folder created by Luanti, move the 'Vila_Capixaba' folder into the 'worlds' folder and 'terras_capixabas' into the 'mods' folder.
+- Download the folders from this repository and in the general '.minetest' folder created by Luanti, move the 'Vila_Capixaba' folder into the 'worlds'.

 - Open Luanti (if it was open before placing the folders, close and reopen it to update) and in Minetest Game play the world 'Vila Capixaba'.